auth0/auth0-cli/docs/auth0_api.md

 auth0 api "stats/daily" -q "from=20221101" -q "to=20221118"
 auth0 api get "tenants/settings"
 auth0 api clients --data "{\"name\":\"ssoTest\",\"app_type\":\"sso_integration\"}"
+cat data.json | auth0 api post clients
 ```

 ### Options

 ```
   -d, --data string            JSON data payload to send with the request.
+Data can be piped in as well instead of using this flag.
   -h, --help                   help for api
   -q, --query stringToString   Query params to send with the request. (default [])
 ```